 On June 5, 2020, the Company issued and sold 14,601,628 shares of common stock, 2,789,700 pre-funded warrants exercisable for one share of our common stock at an exercise price of \$0.00001 per share and 8,695,664 Series H warrants to purchase 8,695,664 shares of common stock.
 The public offering price of a share of common stock together with one-half of a Series H warrant to purchase one share of common stock was \$1.15.
-The public offering price of a pre-funded warrant together with one-half of a Series H warrant to purchase an exercise price of \$1.2075 per share and are exercisable for five years from the date of issuance.
-As of March 31, 2021, all 2,789,700 pre-funded warrants have been exercised.
-During the three months ended 1,005,320 series H warrants were exercised.
-As of March 31, 2021, a total of 1,487,695 Series H warrants have been exercised.
+The public offering price of a pre-funded warrant together with one-half of a Series H Warrant was \$1.1499.
+The Series H warrants have an exercise price of \$1.2075 per share and are exercisable for five years from the date of issuance.
+As of March 31, 2022, all 2,789,700 pre-funded warrants have been exercised, and a total of 1,487,695 Series H warrants have been exercised.

 In accordance with the concept of ASC 820 regarding the June 2020 public offering, the Company allocated value of the proceeds to the common stock and warrants utilizing a relative fair value basis.
 Using the Nasdaq closing trading price for our stock on June 5, 2020, the Company computed the fair value of the shares sold.
 The fair value of the warrants was estimated using the Black-Scholes option-pricing model at that same date.
-This valuation did not impact total Stockholders' Equity of \$20.0 million, but is an internal proportionate calculation allocating the gross proceeds of approximately \$12.1 million to common stock and \$7.9 million to warrants.
+This valuation did not impact the total increase to Stockholders' Equity of \$20.0 million, but is an internal, proportionate calculation allocating gross proceeds of approximately \$12.1 million to common stock and \$7.9 million to warrants.

 Gross offering proceeds to the Company were \$20.0 million, with net proceeds to the Company of approximately \$18.3 million after deducting placement agent fees and related offering expenses.
-The Company intends to use the net proceeds from the offering for research and development, funding clinical studies, working capital and general corporate purposes.